Dynamics365/dynamics365.github.io/_posts/2019-12-16-Consuming-Dynamics-365-Finance-and-Operations-OData-services-from-NET.md

 If you save the ODataClient.tt file, it will generate Odata proxies and classes.
 From PU12 onward, there are so many entities so you will get an error after compiling

-`Combined length of user strings used by the program exceeds allowed limit.
-Try to decrease use of string literals`{:.error}
+Combined length of user strings used by the program exceeds allowed limit.
+Try to decrease use of string literals.
+{:.error}

 There are 2 ways to fix it